sval-rs/value-bag/README.md

 Or serialized using `serde` and retain its nested structure.

 The tradeoff in all this is that `ValueBag` needs to depend on the serialization frameworks (`sval`, `serde`, and `std::fmt`) that it supports, instead of just providing an API of its own for others to plug into.
 Doing this lets `ValueBag` guarantee everything will always line up, and keep its own public API narrow.
-Each of these frameworks are stable though (except `sval` which is `1.0.0-alpha`).
+Each of these frameworks are stable though.